 Child, student, and senior – 14 NIS.

 Note: we visited The Mizgaga Museum and Tel Dor during Hanukkah 2021.
-And during the holidays, Israel Antiquities Authority offered free tours and free entrance.
+And during the holidays, Israel Antiquities Authority offered free tours and entrance.
 Thus, if holidays are approaching, check if there are special activities.

 Sunday – Thursday: 09:00 – 15:00